HelleBenjamin/esp-os/README.md

 ## Versions
 Legacy versions aren't supported or maintained
-- Pre-Release 1.0 (Legacy version)
-- Pre-Release 1.1 (Legacy version)
-- Release 1.0 (Legacy version)
-- Release 1.0.1 (Legacy version)
-- Release 1.1.0 (Latest Stable, Recommended)
+- Versions 1.x.x (Legacy)
-- Pre-Release 2.0.0 (New kernel, Latest)
+- Pre-Release 2.0.0 (Latest, Recommended)

 I'm not a professional and some information or things could be wrong!